 What unconscious biases and assumptions around illness have you come across in your relationships?
 Which ones were helpful and which ones hurtful?
-Share your thoughts or questions in the comments below or alternatively email them to me (form below).
+Share your thoughts or questions in the comments below.

 If you are living with a serious health issue, which may be a serious illness or injury or chronic illness, or are caring for someone who is, and would like support to deal with issues in your relationship, have a look at how we can work together and get in touch for a free no obligation consultation.

 Has this blog made you think?
 Helped you in some way?
 Share it so it can do the same for someone else.